mauricerenck/rate-page/README.md

 ![GitHub release](https://img.shields.io/github/release/mauricerenck/rate-page.svg?maxAge=1800) ![License](https://img.shields.io/github/license/mashape/apistatus.svg) ![Kirby Version](https://img.shields.io/badge/Kirby-3%2B-black.svg)

+** I am looking for somebody taking over the development of this plugin as I don not have enough time anymore**

 A Page Rating Plugin.
 Working without page reload and can also receive webmentions.
 Comes with a nice panel overview of all the ratings.

 ![panel view](doc-assets/panel.png)